Kirsten Roberts Lyer

 Kirsten Roberts Lyer is a specialist in international human rights law and practice.
 Kirsten is the Chair of the Human Rights Program and Associate Professor at the Department of Legal Studies.
 She works on issues relating to independent state-based human rights bodies, academic freedom and parliaments and human rights.

 Appointed as a member of the EU Agency for Fundamental Rights' Scientific Committee (2023-2028), and elected as Vice-Chair for 2023-24, Kirsten is a recognised expert on National Human Rights Institutions and co-authored a leading publication on NHRIs published with Oxford University Press (2021) as well as Change at the Top: The Necessity of Transitional Leadership Provisions in the Laws of Independent State-Based Institutions in the Journal of Human Rights Practice (2023).
-She most recently published Transnational Human Rights Violations: Addressing the Evolution of Globalized Repression through National Human Rights Institutions, with prof. Andrew Chubb (Lancaster Univ.), in the Journal of Human Rights Practice (2024).
+She most recently published Transnational Human Rights Violations: Addressing the Evolution of Globalized Repression through National Human Rights Institutions, with prof. Andrew Chubb (Lancaster Univ.), in the Journal of Human Rights Practice (2024), and Protecting the protectors: redefining immunity protections for National Human Rights Institutions.
+The International Journal of Human Rights (2024).

 Kirsten's research examines how to protect and strengthen independent state-level institutions that are vital to the promotion and protection of human rights worldwide.
 Her recent publications and policy contributions have focussed on the creation and development of effective NHRIs, parliamentary engagement with human rights, and academic freedom (university autonomy).